Genivia/ugrep/README.md

                   Prints a zero-byte after the file name.

            -z, --decompress
-                  Decompress files to search.
-This feature is not yet  available.
+                  Search zlib-compressed (.gz) files.
+This option disables -Q.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that  `.'  matches any non-newline character.
 Matching a newline character `\n' is not possible unless one or more of  the  options  -c, -L,  -l,  -N,  -o, or -q are used (in any combination, but not combined with option -v) to allow a pattern match to span multiple lines.

            If no file arguments are specified, or if - is specified, the  standard input is used.

     EXIT STATUS